A neighborhood that’ll get you in the spirit

 Should we be bold enough to say that you really don’t know a neighborhood until you’ve experienced their spirits?
 (And no, we’re not talking about the spirit of their culture.)

-Wicker Park has everything from your local dive bar to upscale cocktail lounges.
+Wicker Park has everything from your local dive bar, upscale cocktail lounges, to modern restaurants.
 Whether you’re looking to get in a good game of ping pong or sing your heart out in karaoke, you’re in for a diverse experience in this Chicago neighborhood.

 What should you know about Wicker Park?